-The United States Park Police will present their Citizens’ Academy starting Wednesday, September 20th, 2017.
-The classes will be held on Wednesday evenings from 7:00 p.m. to 9:00 p.m. and run through November 15, 2017 at the United States Park Police Anacostia Operations Facility located at 1901 Anacostia Drive, SE, Washington, DC 20019.
+The U.S. Park Police will present their seventh Citizens’ Academy starting Wednesday, September 12, 2018.
+The classes will be held on Wednesday evenings from 7:00 p.m. to 9:00 p.m. and run through November 7, 2018 at the United States Park Police Anacostia Operations Facility located at 1901 Anacostia Drive, SE, Washington, DC 20019.
 Parking will be available on site and the Anacostia Metro Station is directly adjacent to the facility.

-This nine-week course is offered by the Training Branch of the United States Park Police and is open to those who:
+This nine-session course is offered by the Office of Workforce Development of the United States Park Police and is open to those who:

 - are U.S. citizens 18 years of age or older.

 - pass a criminal history investigation.

 Students must attend a minimum of seven of the nine sessions to receive a completion certificate.

 The United States Park Police seeks to serve people from a wide variety of backgrounds when selecting participants in its Citizens’ Academy classes.
-We are seeking candidates of different ethnicities, professions, cultural backgrounds, orientations, age groups, and neighborhoods throughout the National Capital Region so as to enrich class discussion and reach out to as many communities as possible.
-This academy is to: educate the public as to what the United States Park Police do in the community, open the lines of communication between the Force and the community, and form stronger bonds and establish cognitive and cooperative relationships with the communities we serve.
+It attempts to attract candidates of different ethnicities, professions, cultural backgrounds, orientations, age groups, and neighborhoods throughout the city so as to enrich class discussions and reach out to as many communities as possible.
+This academy will not offer the attendee reserve, auxiliary or cadet officer status.
+Our purpose for this academy is to open lines of communication, form stronger bonds, and establish cognitive and cooperative relationships with the communities we serve.

-To apply, please submit a completed application via e-mail to the USPP Force Training Officer Lt.
-A. Stone at Allan_Stone@nps.gov.
-For any questions or for information on registering for the class, please contract the United States Park Police Training Branch at (202) 610-3525.
+To apply, please submit a completed application via e-mail to the USPP Force Training Officer at APiombo@NPS.gov.
+For any questions, or for information on registering for the class, please contact the United States Park Police Office of Workforce Development at (202) 610-3525.